Master data management enables telecom providers and CSPs to gain control of their data and leverage it for new business opportunities.

 The possibility of unlocking the propitious business transformation trends relies on the telecom industry’s ability to become data-driven.
 Telecom has copious data but often lacks the data management, and specifically master data management, to achieve the desired business agility.

-Five of the top telecom trends that rely on transparent master data
+5 top telecom trends that rely on transparent master data:

 Traditional revenue streams are under pressure.
 Operators are looking to new business models that are wholly digital in nature.
 These models seek to engage existing customers with new value propositions.
 Lines are blurring between traditional communications operators and other industries.
 Becoming a financial services provider has been a focus initiative of many telecommunications operators.